Brian Foster Chest Pain Shadow Health

 Differential Diagnosis: Considering the Possibilities

-Based on the subjective and objective data gathered from Brian Foster, you can begin to formulate a differential diagnosis, which is a list of possible causes for his chest pain.
+Based on the subjective and objective data gathered from Brian support, you can begin to formulate a differential diagnosis, which is a list of possible causes for his chest pain.
 Some common causes of chest pain include:

 • Pericarditis: Inflammation of the pericardium, the sac surrounding the heart.
 The pain is often sharp and stabbing and may be worsened by breathing, coughing, or lying down.